K1Melo/Crud-api/Readme.md

 ## Back-end

 In the backend i used the Java framework Spring with the MVC pattern and REST api. <br>
-The connection/construction with a database was made with Hibernate and JPA.
+The connection/construction with a database was made with Hibernate and JPA., and mysql

 ### Used tools
 ---